Snapper-Labs/immediate/docs/docs/tutorial.md

 Element descriptions are immutable.
 To update the UI, you don't explicitly modify an element; instead, you produce a new render tree, with new element descriptions, that describes what you want your new UI to look like.
+In order to produce a new render tree, we have to inform the Immediate runtime that something has changed and that we would like our Render function to be called again.

 We can modify our Text call in the following way: